LedgerHQ/app-streaming/README.md

 Technical and usage information can be found in the [docs/](docs/) folder.

+### Licensing

+This project is licensed under the Apache License, Version 2.0.
+See [LICENSE](LICENSE) for the full license text.

 ### Community

 Feel free to join the [#streaming-project](https://discord.com/channels/885256081289379850/1052612612837355682) discord channel.